-The health status of the VEN can be monitored from the PCE web console.
+You can monitor the health status of VENs from the PCE web console.
 If for any reason one or more Illumio processes on the workload are not running, the VEN reports the error to the PCE.
 The PCE marks the workload as in an error state and adds a notification on the Workloads page.
-It also logs an audit event that includes the Illumio processes which were not running on the workload.
+The PCE also logs an audit event that includes the Illumio processes which were not running on the workload.